Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Experiments

-We also use synthetic datasets consisting of two relations $\mat{S},\mat T \in \matspace{m}{n}$, whose join is the Cartesian product.
-For performance experiments, the data in each column follows a uniform distribution in the range $[-3, 3)$.
+We also use synthetic datasets of relations $\mat{S},\mat T \in \matspace{m}{n}$, whose join is the Cartesian product.
+The data in each column follows a uniform distribution in the range $[-3, 3)$.
 For accuracy experiments, we fix (part of) the output $\mat{R}_{\mathit{fixed}}$ and derive the input relation $\mat S$ so that the QR decomposition of the Cartesian product agrees with $\mat{R}_{\mathit{fixed}}$.
 The advantage of this approach is that $\mat{R}_{\mathit{fixed}}$ can be effectively used as ground truth for checking the accuracy of the algorithms.